Greginkansas/-openhab-openhab1wiki/ZWave-Security-Testing.md

 **Limitations/Known Issues**  not a wishlist, just things that are necessary for the bare minimum functionality that aren't working yet
 - Do not do a habmin reinitialize on a door lock.
 It has been known to cause issues and require a new secure repairing to restore functionality
-- Trying to perform lock/unlock commands too quickly will result in failure.
-Ideally some sort of message would appear preventing the user from doing this

 ##Instructions
 **Get the Beta code**